dragonpilee/canteen-billing/README.md

 git clone https://github.com/your_username/canteen-management.git

-Navigate to the project directory:
+2. Navigate to the project directory:

 cd canteen-management

-Usage
-Compile and run the Go program:
+3.Compile and run the Go program:

 go run main.go

 Follow the prompts to view the menu, place orders, and generate bills.

-Code Structure
+##Code Structure
-main.go: Contains the main program logic including ordering, modifying orders, and generating bills. menu.go: Defines the menu items and functions to print the menu. order.go: Contains functions related to placing orders, modifying orders, and generating bills.
+- main.go: Contains the main program logic including ordering, modifying orders, and generating bills.

-Contributing
+- menu.go: Defines the menu items and functions to print the menu.
+- order.go: Contains functions related to placing orders, modifying orders, and generating bills.

+##Contributing
 Contributions are welcome!
 If you have any suggestions, bug fixes, or new features to propose, feel free to open an issue or submit a pull request.

-License
+##License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Tech Stack